scaleway/api.scaleway.com/contents/api_general.md

 Example: `https://cp-par1.scaleway.com/volumes/f929fe39-63f8-4be8-a80e-1e9c8ae22a76`

-The following code is an example request to retrieve detailed informations about a volume
+The following code is an example request to retrieve detailed information about a volume

 ```
 % curl -H 'X-Auth-Token: 017ce0ce-20ec-4d4ez-b44c-e561a23481d2c' -H 'Content-Type: application/json' https://cp-par1.scaleway.com/volumes/f929fe39-63f8-4be8-a80e-1e9c8ae22a76 -i